mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 GMIC Colorize [comics]
 """"""""""""""""""""""

 Krita provides one more option to prepare flat colors through G'MIC colorize comics filter.
 This technique needs some preparations before you run the G'MIC filter.
-This layer extrapolates the color spots that you input below the line art
+This layer extrapolates the color spots that you input below the line art.

 You have to create two layers below the line art, one for the color spots indicating which color you need to be filled in the region and one for the final extrapolated output of the filter.
 Mark some colors spots in the layer beneath the line art.
 The layer setup can be seen in the image below.

 .. image:: /images/common-workflows/Colorize-krita.png
-    :alt: G'MIC colorize comics layer setup
+    :alt: G'MIC colorize comics layer setup.

-The colors spots are marked in red in the image
+The colors spots are marked in red in the image.

-Now go to :menuselection:`Filters --> G'MIC --> Black & white --> Colorize[comics]`.
+Now go to :menuselection:`Filters --> G'MIC --> Black & white --> Colorize [comics]`.
 In the G'MIC dialog box, select :guilabel:`All` for input and :guilabel:`In place (default)` for output, select :guilabel:`Lineart + color spots + extrapolated layers` for both input and output layers on the right-hand side.
 Smoothness is for filling gap tolerance and details the default is 0.5 you can adjust it according to your line art.

 .. image:: /images/common-workflows/Colorise-comics-setting.png
-    :alt: Colorize Interactive dialog and settings
+    :alt: Colorize Interactive dialog and settings.

 Press **Apply** and **Ok** to apply and exit the G'MIC dialog.
 You'll now have flat colors beneath your line art.
 More details about this technique can be found in the tutorial `at Timothée Giet's blog <https://timotheegiet.com/blog/comics/gmic-colorize-comics-working-in-krita.html>`_.